-Grades: Length: Full Year 10-12 Credit: 1.0 Prerequisite: Successful completion of Regents Geometry or
+Grades: 10-12 Length: Full Year Prerequisite: Successful completion Credit: 1.0 of Regents Geometry or

-Pre-Algebra II
+Pre- Algebra II

-Examination: Algebra II Regents
+Examination: Algebra II Regents in June

-This is the third of the three-year Regents sequence that is required for an Advanced Designation Diploma.
-Topics include: complex number systems, reasoning with equations and inequalities, trigonometry, expressing geometric properties with equations, interpreting and building polynomial functions, modeling, probability and statistics.
-Students will prepare for and take the Algebra II Regents exam at the conclusion of the school year.
+This is the third of the three-year Regents sequence.
+Topics include: complex number systems, reasoning with equations and inequalities trigonometry, expressing geometric properties with equations, interpreting and building functions, modeling, probability and statistics.
+Students will prepare for and take the Algebra II Regents exam in June.